notaryproject/notation/specs/commandline/login.md

 ## Description

 Use `notation login` to log in to an OCI registry.
+Users can execute `notation login` multiple times to log in multiple registries.

 ## Outline